kylewm/redwind/README.md

 # Requirements

-Python 3.3, Flask, uWSGI.
+Python 3.3, Flask, uWSGI, Redis.
 See requirements.txt for details.